 When you enroll in the Chiropody program, you will study topics such as anatomy of the lower extremity, dissection, clinical pharmacology, pathophysiology and biomechanics of the lower limb and gait cycle.

 In addition to the fundamental podiatric courses, you will learn skills including podiatric soft tissue surgery, local anesthesia, injection techniques and the management of biochemical conditions, including orthotic therapy.

 Please see detailed course descriptions on the Chiropody Curriculum page.

 You will be assigned to clinical placement site(s) through Michener’s Office for Clinical Education.
 This process begins with an information session in the first semester of your program.

 During the first two years of the Chiropody program, you will have opportunities to gain hands-on clinical experience with patients in Michener’s Chiropody Clinic on campus.
-In the third year of the program, you will be placed in one of the program’s affiliated clinical sites, including teaching and community hospitals, community health centres or private clinics located in Ontario.
-During this time you will work under the close supervision of Chiropodists to integrate knowledge and skills into practice.
+In the third year of the program, you will be placed in several clinical sites, including teaching and community hospitals, community health centres or private clinics located in Ontario.
+During this time, you will work under the close supervision of Chiropodists to integrate didactic knowledge and skills into practice.
 Clinical placements also provide you the opportunity to network with potential employers.